hyperledger/iroha/README.md

 # Maintenance
 ## Configuration

-A detailed breakdown of all available configuration parameters is available [here](https://github.com/hyperledger/iroha/blob/iroha2-dev/docs/source/references/config.md).
+A detailed breakdown of all available configuration parameters is available [here](./docs/source/references/config.md).
 All configuration parameters can be either provided as a `config.json` or using environment variables.

+The tests in the repository verify that the `trusted_peers.json` is compatible with the provided `config.json`, and that the `client/config.json` can be used to operate on the provided `genesis.json` block.
+It may be useful to generate the configurations by looking at [`core/src/samples.rs`](./core/src/samples.rs) and [`client/src/samples.rs`](./core/src/samples.rs) to see examples that can be serialised into `json` and used for your needs.

 ## Endpoints

-A detailed list of all available endpoints is available [here](https://github.com/hyperledger/iroha/blob/iroha2-dev/docs/source/references/api_spec.md#endpoints).
+A detailed list of all available endpoints is available [here](./docs/source/references/api_spec.md#endpoints).

 ## Logging

 By default Iroha logs in a human readable format to `stdout`.
-The logging level is set as described [here](https://github.com/hyperledger/iroha/blob/iroha2-dev/docs/source/references/config.md#loggermax_log_level), and it can be changed at run-time using the `configuration` endpoint.
+The logging level is set as described [here](./docs/source/references/config.md#loggermax_log_level), and it can be changed at run-time using the `configuration` endpoint.

 For example if your iroha instance is running at `127.0.0.1:8080` to change the log level to `DEBUG` using `curl` one can
 ```bash
 curl -X POST -H 'content-type: application/json' http://127.0.0.1:8080/configuration -d '{"ChangeLogLevel": "DEBUG"}' -i
 ```

-Optional JSON formatted logging can be saved to the [logging file](https://github.com/hyperledger/iroha/blob/iroha2-dev/docs/source/references/config.md#loggerlog_file_path).
+Optional JSON formatted logging can be saved to the [logging file](./docs/source/references/config.md#loggerlog_file_path).
 [Log rotation](https://www.commandlinux.com/man-page/man5/logrotate.conf.5.html) is the peer administrator's responsibility.

 ## Monitoring

-The details of the `Health` endpoint can be found [here](https://github.com/hyperledger/iroha/blob/iroha2-dev/docs/source/references/api_spec.md#health).
+The details of the `Health` endpoint can be found [here](./docs/source/references/api_spec.md#health).

 ## Storage